-At least annually, the Governance and Nominating Committee meets with our CEO to discuss succession planning for the executive management team.
-The Governance and Nominating Committee also considers the procedure for timely and efficient transfer of CEO responsibilities in the event of an emergency or the sudden incapacity, death, resignation or retirement of Mr. Colangelo, or the occurrence of any other event that would have a material impact on Mr. Colangelo's ability to fulfill his job duties.
+- At least annually, meets with our CEO to discuss succession planning for members of the executive management team - Considers the procedure for timely and efficient transfer of CEO responsibilities in the event of an emergency or the sudden incapacity, death, resignation or retirement of Mr. Colangelo, or the occurrence of any other event that would have a material impact on Mr. Colangelo's ability to fulfill his job duties - In connection with its oversight of Emergency Succession planning, receives an assessment of the performance of members of senior management and their potential to assume the position of CEO and other key positions within the Company